mhernesniemi/nextjs-for-drupal/README.md

 Backend is served externaly from Pantheon by default (see .env).

-Front end is running in Vercel https://nextjs-for-drupal.vercel.app/ and Netlify https://superb-syrniki-5494f8.netlify.app/ These have CI with the GitHub repo.
+Next.js is running in Vercel https://nextjs-for-drupal.vercel.app/ and Netlify https://superb-syrniki-5494f8.netlify.app/ These have CI with the GitHub repo.

 Search is running as SaaS by Algolia.